 Yes.
 It is envisaged that the Spatial Hub will publish INSPIRE compliant national datasets on local authorities behalf.

 If I upload my local authority's data who will be accessing it?

 Currently, the data will only be available to OSMA partner organisations, apart from those datasets that we have made available under Open Government Licence.
 Once issues around licensing, open-data and charging are agreed then the data may become available to members of the public and private organisations.

 My local authority already publishes its data as a WFS.
 Can the Spatial Hub connect to this?

 Yes.
 Within the data upload pages on the Spatial Hub there is the option to connect to existing WFS rather than upload the data again.
 This is the preferred method of accessing data for the Spatial Hub.

 My local authority has lots of other dataset that it needs to publish under INSPIRE.
 Can I upload these now?

 What relationship does the Spatial Hub have with the SSDI (Scottish spatial data infrastructure)?

 All data that is published as part of the Spatial Hub will have a corresponding entry in the Scottish Spatial Data Infrastructure Metadata Catalogue.
 There are direct links to each dataset’s metadata record on the GET DATA pages and we now ‘pull across’ various elements of the metadata into the GET DATA page to help inform our users.

 Yes.
-In the first instance the data will available for free to all OSMA members for which a licence for sharing is not required.
-To share data with other partners the appropriate licences (usually an OS Contractor Licence) need to be in place.
+In the first instance the data will available to all members of the One Scotland Mapping Agreement (OSMA) for which a licence for sharing is not required.
+To share data with other partners the appropriate licences (usually an OS Contractor Licence) needs to be in place.